jboulanger/UsageStats/README.md

-# Compile usage statisitcs from bookings in a calendar exported to xls files
+# Compile usage statistics from bookings in a calendar exported to xls files

 This notebook compiles statistics from a booking calendar exported to a set of excel xlsx files.